jadounrahul/kartsnms/doc/Extensions/Applications.md

 extend sneck /usr/bin/env PATH=/sbin:/bin:/usr/sbin:/usr/bin:/usr/local/sbin:/usr/local/bin /usr/local/bin/sneck -c
 ```

-5. In LibreNMS, enable the application for the server in question or wait for auto
+5. In KartsNMS, enable the application for the server in question or wait for auto
    discovery to find it.

 ## Squid